go to the garden (B-flat or C trumpet and fixed media)

 Adrian Holton | Alex Wilson | Anne McNamara | Ashley Killam | Ben Bruflat | Benjamin Hay | Brianne Borden | Bryan Appleby-Wineberg, Rowan University | Caitlin Krueger | Carrie Blosser | Conlan Lang | Connor Johnson | Daniel D’Addio | Doug Reneau | Dr. John Marchiando | Dr. Ryan Gardner | Erica Binder | Jason Bergman | Jean Laurenz | Jennifer Oliverio | Jeremiah Kersting | Jon Ailabouni | Kate Amrine | Keith Benjamin | Kelly Watkins | Mary Thornton | Matt and Jena Vangjel | Matthew Onstad | Robert White, Western Michigan University | Sophie Mejia

-Listen to go to the garden as presented by Ashley Killam for the world premiere:
+Listen to a playlist of go to the garden performances, beginning with Ashley Killam’s world premiere:

 Got one I’m missing?
 Let me know!